 ResumeTube is an online database of video resumes from job seekers.
 Use this to get ideas when making your own video resume, and consider posting yours there as well.

 More Unique Resume Ideas

 Matthew Epstein initially began his viral campaign last summer to get hired by Google’s marketing team.
-He launched a website called Google please hire m.e. and made a pitch video that featured him lounging in a mansion in a blazer and boxers.
-The video gained more than 1.5 million views, and he used an awkward fake mustache to brand himself and his website. –– TIME Inc.
+He launched a website called Google please hire m.e. and made a pitch video (no longer available on YouTube – but an interview is.) that featured him lounging in a mansion in a blazer and boxers.
+The video gained more than 1.5 million views, and he used an awkward fake mustache to brand himself and his website.— TIME Inc.

 My very first job after college was as a Career Counselor — helping college graduates choose their ideal career and plot a course toward their dream job.
 Ever since then, I've been helping others streamline the job search process — by focusing only on what's most important and ways to stand out from other job candidates.
 As an entrepreneur myself who works from home full-time, I'm especially passionate about helping others fulfill their entrepreneurial dreams.
 When I'm not helping people find ways to get paid doing what they love, you'll find me at the corner of Good News & Fun Times as publisher of The Fun Times Guide (32 fun & helpful websites).